 To access the content, you link the card to your device and then you can use it either on the device or on your phone through the app.
 You can get blank cards which allow you to upload and create your own cards, stream podcasts to them or use them for songs, books or white noise.
 These can be re-recorded as many times as you need them to be, allowing you to constantly be updating their collection based upon their likes and needs.

 Yoto Cards are pretty indestructable, credit card sized cards which you insert into the top of the player.
 Images will show on the device display and the content will begin playing – it’s honestly a really simple concept and whilst we were worried about sturdiness of the system, it’s proven to work really well so far despite our children giving it a good bashing!

-Is Yoto Player Worth It?
-What We Love About Our Yoto Player
+Is A Yoto Player Worth The Money?
+What We Love About Our Yoto Player (3rd Generation)

 Yoto Player and Yoto Card Tips & Tricks